Paul Sweeney: UK constitutional reform

+Although not in favour of Scottish independence, Sweeney has consistently called for major reform to make the UK a federal state, including greater self-government for the Greater Glasgow city region, replacing the House of Lords with an elected Senate.
+He has suggested that any future independence referendum should not be a binary vote as in 2014, but instead take the form of a multi-option referendum.

+He supports replacing the first-past-the-post voting system for the House of Commons with proportional representation and is a member of the Labour Campaign for Electoral Reform.

 Asylum and immigration

-In November 2018, he won 'Best Scot at Westminster' in the annual Scottish Politician of the Year awards.
-This was partly in recognition of his lobbying of the Home Secretary and Prime Minister in asylum seeker rights cases such as that of Giorgi Kakava, a ten-year-old orphan who had been threatened with deportation following the death of his mother, the Kamil family who had been left without status for 18 years, teenage brothers Somer and Areeb Umeed Bakhsh, who were also supported by the Labour Party leader Jeremy Corbyn during a visit to Possilpark in August 2018, and trafficking victim Duc Nguyen.
-Sweeney was also a leader of a campaign to prevent Home Office contractor Serco evicting hundreds of asylum seekers from their accommodation across Glasgow, including a call for direct action to prevent evictions, stating "They’ve denied us the chance to raise this in Parliament by announcing this policy over recess.
-So without the ability to actually advocate for my constituents in Parliament, if necessary we’ll take direct action to picket and to occupy these properties to prevent evictions."
-He also committed Labour to ending unlimited immigration detention in prison-like facilities, including Dungavel.
-He has supported women's asylum seeker support charity Saheliya in a dispute over their purchase of the historic former office building at the St. Rollox railway works in Springburn from Tesco.
-Glasgow has the highest population of asylum seekers and refugees in the UK.
+Sweeney opposed Home Office contractor Serco evicting hundreds of asylum seekers from their accommodation across Glasgow, In 2019 he committed Labour to ending unlimited immigration detention in prison-like facilities, including Dungavel.
 In May 2021, the Home Office arrested two men in Pollokshields leading to a mass protest surrounding the immigration enforcement van.
 Sweeney addressed the protest and called for Glaswegians to join the picket in support of the detained men.
 In December 2021, he launched a campaign to extend the Scottish National Entitlement Card eligibility for free bus travel to all asylum seekers resident in Scotland, arguing that the vast majority were fleeing wars and persecution, but until their applications are determined they are not allowed to work, are subject to "no recourse to public funds" visa restrictions and are forced to live in "slum-like" accommodation, with just over £5 a day to live on.